marbetschar/marco.betschart.name/contributions.md

 ---
-description: All my contributions to the greater good of open source.
+description: All my contributions to the greater good of open source software (OSS).
 ---

 # Contributions